osmosis-labs/osmosis/x/superfluid/spec/09_queries.md

   string denom = 2;
   string multiplier = 3;
 }
 ```

-// The Osmo-Equivalent-Multiplier Record for epoch N refers to the osmo worth we
-// treat an LP share as having, for all of epoch N. Eventually this is intended
-// to be set as the Time-weighted-average-osmo-backing for the entire duration
-// of epoch N-1.
-(Thereby locking whats in use for epoch N as based on the prior
-// epochs rewards) However for now, this is not the TWAP but instead the spot
-// price at the boundary.
-For different types of assets in the future, it could
-// change.
+This query allows you to find the multiplier factor on a specific denom.
+The Osmo-Equivalent-Multiplier Record for epoch N refers to the osmo worth we treat a denom as having, for all of epoch N.  For now, this is the spot price at the last epoch boundary, and this is reset every epoch.
+We currently don't store historical multipliers, so the epoch parameter is kind of meaningless for now.

+To calculate the staking power of the denom, one needs to multiply the amount of the denom with `OsmoEquivalentMultipler` from this query with the `MinimumRiskFactor` from the Params query endpoint.

+`staking_power = amount * OsmoEquivalentMultipler * MinimumRiskFactor`